Passing California Smog Tests

 The filters are still available although about $120-160 depending on the model year.

-To test the early FI system the smog tech only needs to disconnect the green electrical connector on the wiring harness.
+To test the early FI system the smog tech only needs to disconnect the green EGR electrical connector on the wiring harness.
 If the idle doesn't drop it means the connector is bad or there is a vacuum problem that is keeping the EGR valve open/closed.
 The throttle valve switch under the throttle body may not be closing which can be tested by shorting the switch closed.
 If the vacuum can is broken, you'll have to replace it with a spare.

 The mechanical setup on the later FI models is harder to test because the linkage must be disconnected and activated by hand.
 If the linkage is missing then the valve will be closed at all times.
 If the internal spring is missing then the valve will be open at all times especially if the linkage is missing.